human-conditions/yodrew.github.io-original/_pages/darkroom-retreat2.md

 - arrange support.
 This is important for mechanical and psychical reasons.
 See [*protocol > support*](/protocol#support)
 - obtain food

-Deeper preparation than that is made the same way you prepare for weeks in traction in a hospital bed following a disastrous car crash.
+Deeper preparation than that is made in the same way as for weeks in traction in a hospital bed after a car crash.
 Ie, it is too late.
 You are already prepared.

 &nbsp;